France with baby

 Bringing Babies to Restaurants in France

-You’ll see babies being fed in strollers (and this is why again, you need your stroller to be small enough to fit at the restaurant), or on parent’s lap.
+You’ll see babies being fed in strollers (and this is why again, you need your stroller to be small enough to fit at the restaurant), or on your parent’s lap.

 If you have an active baby or toddler you might want to bring a portable high chair – just keep it under the stroller when you walk around.

-Fun fact: the exception to this rule is usually Michelin star restaurants, especially in Paris.
+Fun fact: the exception to this rule is usually Michelin-star restaurants, especially in Paris.
 Many Michel start restaurants allow kids and welcome them with high chairs, coloring books, chicken nuggets or other beloved food items, so definitely don’t scrap the idea of fine dining in France.

 Also, note that the restaurants only start serving dinner from 7/7:30 pm (if you see something opened earlier it’s either a tourist trap or they’re open for snacks and drinks only).
 Europeans have no issues with babies out late, but just remember to have snacks for the kids if they get hungry earlier.